If you’ve procrastinated on winterizing your RV, don’t wait any longer!

 We’ve broken down the steps on how to winterize your RV to 9 steps.
 You need to do them all (or take your RV to a dealer and pay them to do it).

 NOTE: Every RV is different.
 Check your owner’s manual to find the locations of the parts that you need to winterize.

 Fix any broken parts, especially plumbing, BEFORE winterizing.

-Drain the holding tanks first.
-Connect macerator hose to drain in floor.
+One of the most important steps in how to winterize your RV is Draining the holding tanks first.
+Connect the macerator hose to drain in floor.
 You must get ALL the water out of these tanks before winterizing.
 The tanks will freeze and be damaged.

 Drain the water heater.
 Remove the cover of the water heater.

 IMPORTANT SAFETY WARNING: First, pull the pressure release valve to ensure that all the pressure is out of the tank.
 Then drain the tank.
 Some RVs (those with steel tanks) will have an anode rod.
 You loosen this to drain the tank.

 Use an air compressor to blow out the plumbing.
 Don’t go over 30-40PSI.
 Use a pressure adapter to attach the incoming water hookup to the air compressor.
 Blow out all the remaining water in the water heater.

 Next, go inside to bypass the water heater.
 This may vary depending on your model.
 Most water heaters have a bypass loop which you can activate by turning on the bypass valve and turning off the input and output valves to the heater.